terbiyelierol/terbiyelierol/README.md

 <img src="images/js_engine.png">

 <h4>I am a Full-Stack Developer with an extensive background in accounting.
 I came to Canada 5 years ago in October and continued my accounting career.
 After four years of professional experience in Canada.
 I decided to start an entirely new career in Tech as I moved to a new Country.
 I decided to become a Software Developer.
-Nowadays, my title is the Student at GA.
 As a student, I created three different projects, and I will be creating one more projects; you can see my project in my repositories.
-I have developed a full-stack bookkeeping web application for self-employed, front-end browser base game and as a group project I and my team cloned kijiji.</h4>
+I have developed a full-stack bookkeeping web application for self-employed, front-end browser base game.
+As a group project I and my team cloned kijiji.
+The latest project and this is the last project was MERN Full Stack Project.
+I called it DEVERD and I inspired dev.to the greatest community in Toronto and all around the world</h4>

 <h4>I like challenges, and I am eager to learn.
 I believe that writing code and facing the problems in hands-on projects increased my ability to solve the problems.</h4>